Wondering about the best time to visit Romania? Is visiting Romania in summer or winter worth it?

 If you travel in Spring, you will find locals just as eager as you to get out of their houses after the gloomy winter months.
 This is a great time for a city break and sightseeing Romania’s famous tourist attractions.

-You will see cities coming to life, trees in bloom and everything gradually becoming greener from one day to another as the average temperature starts rising, particularly in early April.
+You will see cities coming to life, trees in bloom, and everything gradually becoming greener from one day to the next as the average temperature starts rising, particularly in early April.

 So if you’re a tourist, especially a woman, you might be greeted with flowers and these small trinkets, spreading the joy of the change of season.
 They’re also a great idea for a Romanian souvenir and you’ll see lots of them for sale on the main streets and squares in Romanian cities.